rudragoudpatil1118/rudragoudpatil1118/README.md

 - 🤔 I’m looking for help with AI
 - 📫 How to reach me: gwd.patil9@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Experince with working with Scrum Professional.
+- ⚡ Fun fact: Working with Scrum Professional.